incountry/sdk-nodejs/README.md

 ```

 ### Deleting attachment
-`deleteAttachment` method allows you to delete attachments using attachment's `fileId`.
+The `deleteAttachment` method allows you to delete attachments using attachment's `fileId`.

 ```typescript
 deleteAttachment(